cozycole/snippetbox/notes.md

 Go's servemux lacks the ability to route based on method or regexp-based patterns.
 You'll need a third party option for that

+# Customizing HTTP Headers

+We normally pass the http.ResponseWriter to another function which sends a response for us instead of writing w.Write() and w.WriteHeader()

+It's best practice to use the net/http constants for methods and response codes (ex: http.MethodPost and http.StatusMethodNotAllowed)

+Go automatically sets three headers for you: Date, Content-Length and Content-Type

+The Content-Type is determined automatically (with http.DetectContentType()) to guess the content type.
+NOTE: it detects JSON as plain text so you need to set JSON manually.

+Headers can be manipulated with w.Header().Set,.Add,.Del,.Get or by editing the header directly with w.Header()["Key"] = []string{"val"}

+# Project Structure

+Refer to for best practices: https://peter.bourgon.org/go-best-practices-2016/#repository-structure

+## This project's structure

+- cmd: Contains application specific code for executable applications in the project.
+- internal: contains non-application-specific code used in the project (ex: validation helpers and SQL db models)
+- ui: user-interface assets (html, CSS, images, javascript)